kuzzleio/sdk-javascript/doc/6/controllers/bulk/mWrite/index.md

 <SinceBadge version="Kuzzle 1.8.0" />

-Create or replace multiple documents directly into the storage engine.
+Creates or replaces multiple documents directly into the storage engine.

 This is a low level route intended to bypass Kuzzle actions on document creation, notably:
   - check [document validity](/core/1/guides/essentials/data-validation),